Encounter the Northern Territory's superb landscapes and sites, including Uluru

 The ancient rock formations of Kata Tjuta (also known as The Olgas) create an amazing landscape of spectacular domes and canyons.

 An iconic image of outback Australia and a sacred site for the local Aboriginal people, Uluru's remarkable colour changes are a wonder to behold.

-Join an Indigenous Guide on a walk at the Uluru Mutijilu water hole, an experience exclusive to Intrepid Travel
+Join an Aboriginal and Torres Strait Islander Guide on a walk at the Uluru Mutijilu water hole, an experience exclusive to Intrepid Travel

 This trips provides you with the best guides in the business who know the Australian outback like the back of their hand